-- All our staff are regularly trained to provide a high standard of pastoral support, eg Rainbows training (support for children experiencing loss), Values training, Internet Safety training, TAMHS training, Young Carers information, Safeguarding training. - We have a variety of support throughout the school to support pupils well being, eg a Rainbows group, an ELSA (Emotional Literacy Support Assessment), a HSLW (Home School Link Worker) offering 1:1 sessions, KS1 and KS2 Lunchtime Clubs (for children who find playtime difficult), peer support through Buddies, Academic Mentors etc. - Relevant staff are trained to support medical needs and in some cases all staff receive training.
-We have a medical policy in place, eg First Aid, Paediatric First Aid, Moving and Handling training, physiotherapy training. - Our Behaviour Policy, which includes guidance on expectations, rewards and sanctions, is fully understood and in place by all staff, eg class marble jar. - Some children may need a personalised approach to their behaviour, eg individual reward systems. - We regularly monitor attendance and take the necessary actions to prevent prolonged unauthorised absence, eg attendance figures for each child are given out at Parents' Evenings and are monitored by the Headteacher who meets with parents of children with low attendance - Learner voice is encouraged in a variety of ways and regularly, eg School Council, Pupil Voice meetings. - We can make referrals to external support agencies such as CAMHS.
+- All our staff are regularly trained to provide a high standard of pastoral support, eg Rainbows training (support for children experiencing loss), Values training, Internet Safety training, CAMHS training, Young Carers information, Safeguarding training. - We have a variety of support throughout the school to support pupils well being, eg a Rainbows group, KS1 and KS2 Lunchtime Clubs (for pupils who find playtime difficult), peer support through Buddies, Academic Mentors etc. - Relevant staff are trained to support medical needs and in some cases all staff receive training.
+We have a medical policy in place, eg regular Epipen training, First Aid, Paediatric First Aid, Moving and Handling training, physiotherapy training. - Our Behaviour Policy, which includes guidance on expectations, rewards and sanctions, is fully understood and in place by all staff, eg class marble jar. - Some children may need a personalised approach to their behaviour, eg individual reward systems. - We regularly monitor attendance and take the necessary actions to prevent prolonged unauthorised absence, eg attendance figures for each child are given out at Parents' Evenings. - Learner voice is encouraged in a variety of ways and regularly, eg School Council, Pupil Voice meetings. - We can make referrals to external support agencies such as CAMHS.